Stream live music for free: Virtual gigs & classic shows from Elton John, Little Mix, Oasis & more

 Various artists, eg, Brian Wilson, Joan Jett – live.
 8pm, three times a week, Instagram

 With musicians unable to tour as the pandemic took hold, American magazine Rolling Stone launched a series of live online mini-gigs in mid-March called 'In My Room'.
-Over the last couple of months it has featured performances from legit big guns such as Brian Wilson, Joan Jett and Sting, as well as newer acts such as James Bay, Haim and Hinds.
-Shows are broadcast live via the Rolling Stone Instagram, where you can also catch up on past performances.
+Over the last few months it has featured performances from legit big guns such as Brian Wilson, Joan Jett and Sting, as well as newer acts such as Haim, Hinds and Charlie Puth.
+Shows are broadcast live via the Rolling Stone Instagram, and you can catch up on past performances there and on YouTube.

 The brainchild of The Charlatans' lead singer Tim Burgess, Tim's Twitter Listening Party is pretty much what it says it is.
 Instead of watching an artist or band perform live, you start listening to the selected album at the set time, and everyone taking part shares insights and memories, asks questions and so on.
-You can see the schedule on the Tim's Twitter Listening Party website – albums coming up include some by Prince, Supergrass and Kate Nash.
+You can see the schedule on the Tim's Twitter Listening Party website – albums coming up include some by Pixies, Cate Le Bon and Madness.
 Here's how the man himself explains it:

 Neil Young – live.
-Weekly/fortnightly/monthly, Neil Young Archives
+Monthly-ish, Neil Young Archives

 Neil Young's Fireside Sessions, where the rock legend plays a 30-minute selection of songs from his vast back catalogue acoustically, are filmed by his wife, actress Daryl Hannah, and take place in a variety of picturesque settings in and around their Colorado home.
-The last one was live-streamed three weeks ago, a month after the one before, so it's anyone's guess when the next will be.
-But the good news is you can enjoy the first four at your leisure on the Neil Young Archives website.
+The last one was five weeks ago, a month and a half after the one before, so it's anyone's guess when the next will be.
+But the good news is you can enjoy the previous sessions at your leisure on the Neil Young Archives website.

 James Blake – live.
 Monthly-ish, Instagram